imrafaelmerino/java-fun/docs/README.md

 As you can see, creating specs and generators is as simple as creating raw JSON.
 Writing specs and generators for our tests is child's play.
 It has enormous advantages for development, such as:

-    -Increase productivity.
+* Increase productivity.
-    -More readable code.
+* More readable code.
 The more readable code is, the easier it is to maintain and reason about that code.

 Sometimes you need to generate a Json which key-value pairs are not independent to each other.
 Consider the following example.
 If the generated value for the key 'a' is Nothing, then no element is inserted.